Nissan Stagea: Series 1

-The WC34 Series 1 was produced from October 1996 to July 1997.
+The WC34 Series 1 was produced from 3 October 1996 to July 1997.
 This model bears many visual similarities to the R34 Nissan Skyline, giving the impression of lineage to the R34 Nissan Skyline, though mechanically it is identical to the Nissan Laurel (C34).

+It was offered in 3 grades: G, X, and RS.
+The sporty "RS" features a mesh-type grille and front spoiler.
+Furthermore, the top-of-the-line RS FOUR V was equipped with forged 16-inch aluminium wheels.

-The WC34 Stagea was available with a 2.0L single-cam inline-six engine, a 2.5L twin-cam naturally-aspirated inline-six, a 2.5L twin-cam turbocharged inline-six, or a 2.6L twin-cam twin-turbocharged inline-six engine.
-All engines were from the Nissan RB engine family, with the 2.6L (260RS model) being the same as that equipped in the R33 Skyline GTR.
-Engine power ranged from 96 kW in the 2.0L to 172 kW in the 2.5L turbo and 206 kW in the 2.6L twin turbo.
+The WC34 Stagea was available with a 2.0L single-cam inline-six engine, a 2.5L twin-cam naturally-aspirated inline-six, and a 2.5L twin-cam turbocharged inline-six.
+All engines were from the Nissan RB engine family.
+Engine power ranged from 130 PS in the 2.0L to 190 PS in the 2.5L turbo and 235 PS in the 2.5L turbo.

 The Stagea was available in rear wheel drive (RWD) and all-wheel drive (AWD) variants, with the RWD variants using RWD Laurel front suspension of the strut type and AWD versions using RWD R34 Skyline front suspension of the multi-link type.
 Both RWD and AWD shared its chassis platform with the C35 Laurel, which had the same wheelbase of 2720mm, and was also available in RWD and AWD.

 There were some differences in the chassis between 2WD and AWD model Stageas.
 The main difference being that the driver's side chassis rail on the AWD version was positioned closer to the lower sill.
 This was done to make room for the transfer case located on the end of the AWD transmission.

 The AWD system, ATTESA E-TS, is identical in operation to the Nissan Skyline GTS-FOUR and GT-R AWD system.
 The AWD Stageas fitted with an automatic transmission also featured a transfer case lock; this locked the transfer case in full 4WD and bypassed the ABS, g-force sensor inputs and ATTESA E-TS engine control unit which were all normally required for the AWD system to work.

 Unlike the Skyline and Laurel which had 5 speed automatic transmissions on some automatic 2.5L non turbo versions, all automatic Stageas were 4 speed.
 All manual models were 5 speed although only 2 models were available manual, the Series 2 turbo RS4S and the Series 1.5 & Series 2 Autech Version 260RS, which were exclusively manual.